-Real Estate investing is preferred by investors all over the world, since it offers monthly rental income, a secure home for your family in the future, safety and does not require the understanding of complex calculations.
+Real Estate investing is preferred by investors all over the world, since it offers monthly rental income, secure home for your family in the future, safety and does not require the understanding of complex calculations.
 It involves the purchase of a real estate property for rental income and/or appreciation of the invested capital.
-In the words of Robert T Kiyosaki, the famous American Businessman and Author:
+In the words of Robert T Kiyosaki, the famous American Businessman, and Author:

 Real Estate investing, even on a very small scale, remains a tried and true means of building an individual’s cash flow and wealth.